Gina Carano: 2020s

-In February 2022, Carano explained her offending post, saying that she "shared a meme, I translated into: Don't let the government pit you against each other or history tells us that could go wrong."
+In February 2022, Carano explained her social media posts, saying that she "shared a meme, I translated into: Don't let the government pit you against each other or history tells us that could go wrong."
 Some fans and commentators contrasted Carano's firing with fellow The Mandalorian cast member Pedro Pascal suffering no consequence for making comparisons between the treatment of Jews in concentration camps and the treatment of undocumented migrant children at ICE detention facilities in the US.
 Carano was defended by The Mandalorian co-star Bill Burr, who described her as "an absolute sweetheart" and criticized her firing.

-By fall 2021, the White Knuckle project had been cancelled at Carano's behest, due to her unwillingness to comply with Hollywood's COVID-19 mask and vaccine requirements.
-She stated, "After we announced our first project this summer, the Hollywood unions started debating vaccine mandates for cast and crew, and I wasn't into that.
-I don't believe anybody gets to make your medical choices for you, and I'm not willing to force masks and vaccines on anyone else."
-Daily Wire co-founder and co-CEO Jeremy Boreing recalled Carano's demand to "find a different movie", and her statement, "To hell with it, I'll quit my union.
-Let's make a movie up in Montana where they can't get after us."
-The group began production on the replacement film, a Western entitled Terror on the Prairie, that was released exclusively to Daily Wire subscribers in June 2022.

-In February 2022, Carano suggested that the 2022 Russian invasion of Ukraine was a government conspiracy to control the public through fear, started because "they" had "lost control of the covid narrative".
+In February 2024, Carano filed a lawsuit against Lucasfilm over her firing, alleging wrongful dismissal and sex discrimination.
+The suit was funded by Elon Musk, who had previously promised to support anyone who suffered employment discrimination because of what they posted on X. Disney moved to have the case dismissed, which was denied by U.S. district judge Sherilyn Peace Garnett.
+Gina Carano v.
+The Walt Disney Company, Lucasfilm LTD. LLC, and Huckleberry Industries (U.S.) Inc. was set to begin on September 25, 2025, but in August, Carano and Disney settled their dispute.